Home | Publications | CS Home

 Url = {http://www.cs.technion.ac.il/~shaulm/papers/pdf/Carmel-Markovitch-jetai1998.pdf},

-their encounters with other agents involved.
-Searching for an optimal
+strategy to handle their encounters with other agents involved.

-interaction strategy is a hard problem because it depends mostly on the
+Searching for an optimal interaction strategy is a hard problem

-behavior of the others.
-One way to deal with this problem is to endow the
+to deal with this problem is to endow the agents with the ability

-agents with the ability to adapt their strategies based on their interaction
+to adapt their strategies based on their interaction experience.

-experience.
 This work views interaction as a repeated game and presents a

-general architecture for a model-based agent that learns models of the rival
+general architecture for a model-based agent that learns models of

-agents for exploitation in future encounters.
-First, we describe a method for
+the rival agents for exploitation in future encounters.
+First, we

-inferring an optimal strategy against a given model of another agent.
-Second,
+describe a method for inferring an optimal strategy against a

-we present an unsupervised algorithm that infers a model of the opponent's
+algorithm that infers a model of the opponent's strategy from its

-for incorporating exploration strategies into model-based learning.
-We report
+incorporating exploration strategies into model-based learning.
+We

 }